cbdevnet/midimonster/backends/rtpmidi.md

 arising from this will be considered a bug only in cases where they hinder normal operation of the backend.

 mDNS discovery may announce flawed records when run on a host with multiple active interfaces.

+While this backend should be reasonably stable, there may be problematic edge cases simply due to the enormous size and scope of the protocols and implementations required to make this work.